JustinDPerkins/Aspera-TM/content/00_Introduction/02_file_storage_security.md

 ### File Storage Security

-File Storage Security is part of the Trend Micro Cloud One™ security service platform, helping your organization to build and run applications securely by offering controls that work across your existing infrastructure or modern code streams, development toolchains, and multiplatform requirements.
-File Storage Security helps ensure your Amazon S3 buckets are free from malware by deploying cloud-native security that can be integrated into your custom Amazon S3 workflows.
+ Trend Micro Cloud One™ - File Storage Security helps ensure your Amazon S3 buckets are free from malware by deploying cloud-native security that can be integrated into your custom Amazon S3 workflows.

 File Storage Security is backed by Trend Micro Research, which continuously monitors and collects threat data from across the globe by employing advanced detection analytics to immediately block attacks before they can harm your organization.